 There is a Quebec Skilled Worker Class program for people who want to live in Quebec.
 These programs are for individuals who do not yet live or work in Canada.

 To be eligible to apply for this program, you have to have worked for at least one year in a skilled, professional or technical position at a Canadian company.
 You must also pass a language test.

 You don’t qualify for the CEC if you’re self-employed.
-Some foreigners who attend university in Canada gain experience working at a coop or interning.
+Some foreigners who attend university in Canada gain experience working at a co-op or interning.
 Those positions don’t count as skilled, professional or technical positions within the Canadian workforce.

 Those people are usually allowed to stay in the country temporarily with a postgraduate work permit.
-After one year of working in a qualified field under that permit, you may become eligible to apply for Express Entry under the CEC.
+After one year of working in a qualified field under that permit or with Canadian work experience, you may become eligible under CEC’s Express Entry requirements.